 Check out our M1 Finance review and our Lightspeed review to see how these alternatives compare.

 As is the case with all brokerages that deal with the handling of securities in the US, Robinhood is Securities and Exchange Commission (SEC), which ensures that companies’ dealing are completely transparent and fair.
 The SEC isn’t responsible for protecting clients’ deposits or funds.

-In terms of security, use as Transport Layer Security (TLS) and also offer two-factor authentication through an external app or SMS.
+No Robin Hood review would be complete without a thorough security check.
+In terms of security, Robinhood use a Transport Layer Security (TLS) and also offer two-factor authentication through an external app or SMS.
 Access to the app is also protected via touch and faceID.
 There have, however, been reports that Robinhood do sell your data.

 Earlier on in this Robinhood review, we spoke about the Robinhood new customer offer, which gives new account holders the chance to get free stock upto the value of $200 when registering a new Robinhood account either with a promo code or through an advert.